FedCF: Fair Federated Conformal Prediction: Experiments

-\paragraph{Baseline.} We construct a federated fairness-agnostic conformal predictor targeting a coverage level of $1 - \alpha = 0.9$ using FCP~\cite{lu2023federated} with T-Digest \cite{dunning2021}.
-For the non-conformity score, we adopt APS~\citep{romano2020classification} and RAPS~\citep{angelopoulos2022uncertaintysetsimageclassifiers} for all datasets, as well as DAPS~\citep{zargarbashi23conformal}, a graph-specific method, for Pokec-\{n,z\}.
-We then assess fairness using $\lambda = \hat{q}(\alpha)$ for three popular group-fairness metrics, reformulated in Table \ref{tab:fed_cf_conf_fairness_defs}--Demographic Parity, Equal Opportunity, and Predictive Equality.
+\paragraph{Baseline.} We construct a federated (fairness-agnostic) conformal predictor targeting a coverage level of $1 - \alpha = 0.9$ using FCP with T-Digest.
+We set $\gamma_k\propto (n_k + 1)$.
+For the non-conformity score, we use APS~\citep{romano2020classification} and RAPS~\citep{angelopoulos2022uncertaintysetsimageclassifiers} for all datasets, and DAPS~\citep{zargarbashi23conformal}, a graph-specific method, for Pokec-\{n,z\}.
+Descriptions of the scores are in Appendix \ref{app:scores}.
+We then assess fairness using $\lambda = \hat{q}(\alpha)$ for three popular group-fairness metrics, reformulated in Table \ref{tab:fed_cf:conf_fairness_defs}--Demographic Parity, Equal Opportunity, and Predictive Equality.

 \paragraph{Evaluation Metrics:} We report two key metrics: (1) \textit{efficiency}, and (2) \textit{worst-case fairness disparity}.
-The latter captures the largest difference in conditional coverage across groups, under the chosen fairness metric.
+The latter captures the largest difference in conditional coverage across groups under the chosen fairness metric.
 For example, under \textit{Demographic Parity}, we report: